bssanchez/golang-practice/02_INTERMEDIATE/06_FILE_PROCESSOR/README.md

-# Ejercicio 6: Procesador de Archivos
+# Exercise 6: File Processor

-## Descripción
+## Description
-Implementa un procesador de archivos que pueda leer, escribir y analizar archivos de texto.
+Implement a file processor that can read, write, and analyze text files.

-## Requisitos
+## Requirements
-1. Implementa las siguientes funciones en el archivo `fileprocessor.go`:
+1. Implement the following functions in the `fileprocessor.go` file:
-   - `ReadFile(filename string) ([]string, error)` - Lee un archivo y devuelve sus líneas
+   - `ReadFile(filename string) ([]string, error)` - Reads a file and returns its lines
-   - `WriteFile(filename string, lines []string) error` - Escribe líneas a un archivo
+   - `WriteFile(filename string, lines []string) error` - Writes lines to a file
-   - `CountWords(filename string) (int, error)` - Cuenta palabras en un archivo
+   - `CountWords(filename string) (int, error)` - Counts words in a file
-   - `FindPattern(filename, pattern string) ([]string, error)` - Encuentra líneas que coinciden con un patrón
+   - `FindPattern(filename, pattern string) ([]string, error)` - Finds lines that match a pattern
-   - `ReplaceInFile(filename, old, new string) (int, error)` - Reemplaza texto y devuelve el número de reemplazos
+   - `ReplaceInFile(filename, old, new string) (int, error)` - Replaces text and returns the number of replacements

-2. Consideraciones:
+2. Considerations:
-   - Maneja correctamente los errores de archivo (no existe, permisos, etc.)
+   - Handle file errors correctly (doesn't exist, permissions, etc.)
-   - Para `FindPattern`, usa expresiones regulares
+   - For `FindPattern`, use regular expressions
-   - Para `CountWords`, considera que las palabras están separadas por espacios, tabs o saltos de línea
+   - For `CountWords`, consider that words are separated by spaces, tabs, or line breaks

-## Pruebas
+## Tests
-Ejecuta `go test` para verificar tu implementación.
+Run `go test` to verify your implementation.

-## Nota
+## Note
-Para las pruebas, se crearán archivos temporales en el directorio actual.
+For tests, temporary files will be created in the current directory.